Posterior Average Effects: Motivating example: a fixed-effects model

-which corresponds to regressing the empirical Bayes estimates of $\alpha_i$, as given by (\ref{eq_EB}), on the covariates $W_i$.
+Alternatively, one may regress the EB estimates of $\alpha_i$, as given by (\ref{eq_EB}), on covariates (as in Angrist \textit{et al.}, 2017, and Hull, 2018, for example), and compute

-The framework we present in the next section applies to estimation of different quantities in a variety of settings.
-For example, the permanent-transitory model of income dynamics (Hall and Mishkin, 1982) has a similar structure as model (\ref{FE_mod}).
-In Section \ref{Sec_illustration} we will report posterior average estimators of distributions of permanent and transitory income components.
-In other models, such as static or dynamic discrete choice models, or in models with censored outcomes, our results motivate the use of posterior average estimators as complements to other estimators that researchers commonly report.
-We provide examples in Section \ref{sec_other_ex}.
+which is a PAE based on a normal reference specification for $\alpha$.
+We will see that, in our framework, the rationale for reporting $\widehat{\delta}^{\rm P}$ or $\widehat{\delta}^{\rm FE}$ depends on the form of misspecification that the researcher is concerned about.

-Finally, model (\ref{FE_mod}) is often used to form individual predictions.
-Although in this paper we mostly focus on estimation of population parameters, in our framework we also derive an optimality result for posterior predictors.
-Under square loss, the best predictor of $\alpha_i$ is its posterior mean given $Y_i$.
-Under normality, this coincides with the best linear predictor $\widehat{\mu}_{\alpha}+\widehat{\rho}(\overline{Y}_i-\widehat{\mu}_{\alpha})$.
-In Section \ref{Sec_pred} we show that, in this model, the best linear predictor of $\alpha_i$ is locally bias-optimal and globally near bias-optimal under misspecification.
+The framework we describe next applies to the estimation of different quantities in a variety of settings.
+In Section \ref{Sec_illustration} we apply PAE to model (\ref{FE_mod}) and estimate the distribution of neighborhood/place effects in the US (Chetty and Hendren, 2017).
+In addition, we show that the permanent-transitory model of income dynamics (e.g., Hall and Mishkin, 1982) has a structure similar to model (\ref{FE_mod}), and we report PAE estimates in this context.
+Lastly, in other models --- such as static or dynamic discrete choice models and models with censored outcomes --- our results motivate the use of PAE as complements to other estimators that researchers commonly report, and we provide examples in Section \ref{sec_comp} and analyze them in the appendix.